Maritime Squadron of the Armed Forces of Malta: G Command

 G Command is responsible for military activity on the island of Gozo.
 The Land Component consists of a platoon strong element which provide assistance to the Malta Police and various Government departments, as well as securing the territorial integrity of Gozo.
 The Maritime Component consisted of three crews operating the Bremse-class patrol boat P32 around Mġarr Harbour.
 P32 was decommissioned in 2012 and now the G Command operates a single Melita Class SAR Launch and a Defender Class CPB.

 Support Command

 Support Command is responsible for the upkeep of the maritime craft and equipment.
 It also incorporates equipment and supply management.

 Vessels of the AFM

 Current fleet

 These vessels are in active service as of 2015:

 The European commission voted €110 million in funds for the AFM.
 The government used these funds to purchase the four P21 (Austal) class patrol vessels and has bought 2 new Beechcraft Super King Air offshore maritime surveillance aircraft for the Air Wing of the Armed Forces of Malta.

-Future

-In 2015 the Maltese Government was looking to further expand the Maritime Squadron as the Diciotti-class P61 was struggling to keep up with the demands faced by patrolling Malta's large SAR Region and its territorial waters, as well as being in need of a major overhaul.
-Considering the gap that would be left for such as overhaul to take place, the Irish Naval Service donated the LÉ Aoife to help reduce the strains on the P61.
-Thus the government announced that it would procure a purpose built vessel that would cost in the region of €40 million partly financed by the European Union's Internal Border Funding.
-The new offshore patrol vessel will roughly have the same capabilities held by the current P61, as well as being larger, having longer endurance and also including a flight deck.
-The procurement of the new offshore patrol vessel was confirmed on 19 January 2019, when a ceremony was hold to announce the award of the contract to construct the new vessel to Cantiere Navale Vittoria.
-The new offshore patrol vessel, which will be the new flagship, will have pennant number P71 and will cost €35 million, €26 million of which will be contributed by the European Union.